 Last month, the third annual edition of Europe’s largest community-led event for Salesforce professionals took place in London.
-London’s Calling is an event designed to bring together anyone working with Salesforce to network, share ideas, solve problems, and learn new things.
+London’s Calling is an event designed to bring together anyone working with Salesforce to network, share ideas, solve problems, and learn new skills

-We were particularly excited about the event, as our Lead Mobile Technical Architect Todd Halfpenny was not only part of the team in charge, but was also presenting for the third year running.
+We were particularly excited about the event, as our Lead Mobile Technical Architect, Todd Halfpenny, was not only part of the team in charge, but was also presenting for the third year running.

 The rest of the great organising and volunteering team was diverse, including Simon Goodyear, Kerry Townsend, Amanda Beard-Neilson, Francis Pindar, Jodi Wagner, and Lauren Touyet.
 We’re very proud of our contribution to these Salesforce community events, which also extends to our sponsorship of the London Developer User Group.

 The event seems to be getting bigger and better every year, and 2018 promised plenty of interesting attractions and engaging sessions for attendees to get involved in.

 None more so than the fantastic keynote from Dr Sue Black, OBE, which concluded the day.
 Dr Black is one of the top 50 women in tech in Europe, so it was a great honour to see her address a crowd full of people deeply immersed in her area of expertise.
 Her personal story of success was an inspirational one, and a perfect note to finish on.

 Some other notable sessions earlier in the day included David Walsh, who works for one of MobileCaddy’s strategic partners, Appirio (part of the Wipro Group).
 He explained the implications which the forthcoming GDPR will have on Salesforce professionals.
 Salesforce MVP, Paul Battison, also gave a demonstration building a Heroku app with a Lightning component, and integrating it with Platform Events.